Jagdish2004/Transportation-Management/README.md

-This project is not completed. it has only fronted part and some basic backend Integration.
+This project is not completed. it has only frontend part and some basic backend Integration.